The Pros and Cons of Using Health Insurance for Mental Health Care

 Drawbacks of Using Health Insurance for Mental Health Services

-Lack of Long Term Privacy
+Lack of Long-Term Documentation Privacy

 Any documented health treatment that you receive that is filed through your health insurance company becomes part of your permanent medical file.
 If your health insurance company audited your records to prevent fraud, they would have access to all the details about what was discussed in each counseling session.
 This lack of privacy makes therapists hesitant to accept health insurance, and patients hesitant to file claims.